Abtolo/Abtolo/README.md

 - 👋 Hi, I’m @Abtolo
-- 👀 I’m interested in coding and business
+- 👀 I’m interested in app and web development
 - 🌱 I’m currently in first year of Uni
 - 💞️ I’m focusing on making more projects now